Boat on water below buildings

 10. Rue Das Flores (Flower St)

-When in Porto, a walk along the famous Flower Street, named many years ago for its flower boxes on all of the houses.
-Today the street is made beautiful with a variety of boutique shops and cafes.
+In Porto, walk along the famous Flower Street, named many years ago for its flower boxes on all houses.

 Our Free Walking Tour of Porto took us to the statue of the Infante the Explorer, one of the six children of the Royals John and Phillipa.